UNLEASH YOUR COMPETITIVE SPIRIT IN NORTHWEST MONTANA.

-If you love team sports, check out the Montana Dragon Boat Festival coming up September 9 – 10, 2017.
+If you love team sports, check out the annual Montana Dragon Boat Festival coming up in September 2018.
 The only dragon boat race in Montana is held on the west shore of Flathead Lake in Lakeside, attracting teams from throughout the U.S. and Canada.
 The ultimate team sport with 20 paddlers, a steersman and drummer race in heats of three teams, each in a 46-foot Hong Hong-style dragon boat with a dragonhead at the bow and tail at the stern.
 Learn more about this unique sport and register online.

 And when the ice freezes on Foy’s Lake, the Montana Pond Hockey Classic comes to Kalispell.
 The only Pond Hockey Classic tournament in the western United States brings together teams of hockey players and fans from all over North America.
 Adults of all ages and abilities are welcome for the 2018 Montana Pond Hockey Classic to be held January 2018.
 Learn more online.